MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-authenticate-service-principals.md

 ## Authenticate using environment variables

-The [`EnvironmentCredential`](/python/api/azure-identity/azure.identity.environmentcredential) class authenticates a service principle using either a client secret, certificate, or username and password as provided through environment variables.
+The [`EnvironmentCredential`](/python/api/azure-identity/azure.identity.environmentcredential) class authenticates a service principal using either a client secret, certificate, or username and password as provided through environment variables.

 :::code language="python" source="~/../python-sdk-examples/show_subscription/use_environment_variables.py":::